How to Fulfil Consumer Demand for Sustainable Packaging

 Using post-consumer waste enables our at-home recycling to be reintroduced into the supply chain and be given a new purpose, thus resulting in a more sustainable packaging option.

-The UK Government will also be introducing a Plastics Packaging Tax within the next year, which will encourage businesses to use at least 30% recycled content within their plastic packaging.
-This will provide businesses with an economic incentive to use recycled material in plastic packaging.
-This, in turn, will hopefully generate a greater demand for recycled materials.
-Therefore, increasing recycling and collection of plastic waste, diverting it away from landfill or incineration.
+The UK Government also introduced the Plastics Packaging Tax in April 2022.
+This regulation encourages businesses to use at least 30% recycled content within their plastic packaging.
+This provides businesses with an economic incentive to use recycled material in plastic packaging.
+In turn, generating a greater demand for recycled materials and increasing recycling and collection of plastic waste, diverting it away from landfill or incineration.